 Credit risk refers to the possibility that the issuer of a security will not be able to make principal and interest payments when due.
 Changes in an issuer's credit rating or the market's perception of an issuer's creditworthiness may also affect the value of the Fund's investment in that issuer.
-The degree of credit risk depends on both the financial condition securities generally will fall.
-In general, the shorter the maturity, the lower the yield but the greater the price stability.
-These factors may have an effect on Unit price.
-If interest rate of the issuer and the terms of the obligation.
+The degree of credit risk depends on both the financial condition of the issuer and the terms of the obligation.
 Securities rated in the four highest categories by the nationally-recognized credit rating agencies are considered investment grade, but they may also have some speculative characteristics, meaning that they carry some risk with respect to principal and interest payments in difficult economic climates.
 Investment grade ratings do not guarantee that bonds will not lose value.